 4. Make yourself available to your teen, even when it feels inconvenient.
 The other night I was snug in my bed when my teen came home and asked me to come watch Survivor with him.
 I did 🙂

 5. Use humor — Teens take themselves seriously.
-The angst and insecurity they’re feeling is real for them even though you may see it as overly dramatic.
-I’ve found humor- especially the corny or goofy kind- can provide a counter weight to all that teen gloom.
-I use silly voices, faces and poop talk- ridiculous as it sounds- because they make me laugh.
-Maybe for you it’s a cartoon from the New Yorker or a funny youtube video of a kitten.
+The angst and insecurity they feel is real for them even though you may see it as overly dramatic.
+I’ve found humor – the cornier the better – can provide a counter weight to all that teen gloom.
+Ridiculous as it sounds, I use silly voices, faces and poop talk.
+These tactics lighten ME up and make me laugh.

 Use your sense of humor to bring levity to what can feel like a heavy relationship with your teen.
 They’ll be relieved that you’ve got space to breathe and have fun and it just might open the door for them to do the same.